To all our family on this special day,

 Today’s our special day for all of us to slow down enough to count our blessings.

 Many of you know that I have been working on a very simple, highly-integrated mathematical model of the universe.
 It is all contained within just 202 doublings, steps, or notations.
 In that process I’ve begun to realize how everything we think, say or do impacts our little universe.
 If we can mathematically encode the universe in just 202 intimately-related steps, the universe may appear ginormous, but it isn’t.
 It is just that our understanding of space and time are off.

 Within the 13.8± billion years, the human family is but a speck of time within this universe.
 So, the evolution of our family, is yet a smaller speck.
 And each generation, yet smaller.

 The Pilgrims left from Plymouth, England on September 16 and made progress each day until they anchored on November 21.
 The Mayflower Compact was signed that day.

 (Writing to the family… sister, brother, cousins, and more.)

 Richard Warren, one of your many great-great… grandfathers, appears 12th in the list of signatures.

-You can follow the progression within the family with the little summary that follow’s Marion Davis Ifill (pictured within the attached).
-Many of us know her as Nana.
+You can follow the progression within the family with the little summary that follows Marion Davis Ifill (pictured).
+Many of us knew her as Nana.